boraseoksoon/Throttler/README.md

 <br>
 # Throttler

-Throttler is an library that throttles repeated and continuous input tasks <br>until the last in a single drop of one line API.
+Throttler is a library that<br>throttles unnecessarily repeated, continuous and massive inputs<br>until the last in a single drop of one line API.

 <br>